RealNumberI/streaming-06-smart-smoker-part2/README.md

 ## The programs
 The program smoker_messages.py retrieves the data and converts it into binary messages.
 It then creates a producer to send the messages.
-The program smoker-consumer.py reads the messages from the producer and prints warnings if the data says that a tmperature crosses over a threshold.
+The program smoker-consumer.py reads the messages from the producer and prints warnings if the data says that a temperature crosses over a threshold.

 # Instructions
 1. Open two anaconda terminals.